Skip to Content

 Shrimp boats in Key West Seaport in the 1960s.
 (Photo: Florida Memory Project)

 The sea turtle population dwindled and finally sea turtles were protected in 1971.
 (Green turtles are still endangered species here.)
-What’s left of the turtle trade is the historic Turtle Kraals Restaurant and Bar on the site of the former Granday Turtle Cannery.
+What’s left of the turtle trade is the former Granday Turtle Cannery, now occupied by the Boat House Bar and Grill (formerly the Turtle Kraals Restaurant).

 Three other enterprises kept the Key West Historic Seaport bustling during the 19th and 20th centuries – sponge fishing in the late 1800s (there were once 119 sponging vessels employing a thousand people); shrimping during the last half of the 20th Century (there were 500 shrimp boats pursuing “pink gold”) and commercial fishing.